jeremyzilar/street-view/docs/pilot.md

 **Participating Case Conferencing Providers (HUGS, MIHO, SouthWest Cares):**

-- See full information for individuals where you have consent
-- See limited information (name, basic demographics) for individuals on your organization's list without consent to coordinate
-- Can add, update, and document services for your clients
+- Access levels and consent requirements will be designed in the workshop
+- Likely includes ability to see and update information about people your organization serves
+- Coordination information may be visible across providers (specific rules to be determined)
-- Can add case notes visible to other providers with consent
+- Can add case notes and document services
+- The workshop will determine what level of consent or notification is practical

 **System Administrator (Many Paths):**